QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 When you install Qodot, you get a resource tool to create your own Trenchbroom config file.
 It's here so you can create a unique .cfg for your each Godot project.

+Note
+{: .label .label-blue }
-**Note:** Although we encourage you to make a unique .cfg for each Godot project, you can create a generic Trenchbroom config file for Qodot.
+Although we encourage you to make a unique .cfg for each Godot project, you can create a generic Trenchbroom config file for Qodot.
 However, you will have to copy/paste textures between your generic Qodot folder and whichever Godot project that's using the generic config.

 Use the FileSystem dock to search for the `Qodot_Trenchbroom_Config_Folder.tres` file.
 It is installed at  `res://addons/qodot/game_definitions/trenchbroom/`.
 You can ignore `Qodot_Trenchbroom_Config_File.tres`, it's the `_Folder` variant we want.

+Note
+{: .label .label-blue }
-**Note:** Your project needs an `icon.png` file, or else Qodot won't be able to generate a Trenchbroom game config.
+Your project needs an `icon.png` file, or else Qodot won't be able to generate a Trenchbroom game config.
 Godot will complain on this step until you re-add `res://icon.png` and restart Godot.

 Open the `Config_Folder.tres` resource by double clicking on it in the FileSystem dock.
 This will give you a list of tools to edit the new .cfg inside of your Inspector.